Psalm 23: 1-3, 5-6

 Only goodness and kindness follow me all the days of my life;

-The magnanimous care and generosity shown by God flow from enduring covenant kindness (hesed) rather than from some passing sentiment of heart.
-This tender commitment is as lasting as God’s covenant promises.
+The magnanimous care and generosity shown by God flow from enduring covenant kindness (hesed) rather than from some mere passing sentiment of heart.
+The psalmist expresses confidence that he will go on enjoying the benefits of the Covenant for the rest of his life.

 and I shall dwell in the house of the LORD for years to come.

-The psalmist will continue to enjoy God’s favor in God’s house.
-Whether this indicates the Temple or is merely a reference to the place where God dwells, the fundamental meaning is clear: The psalmist has been under the loving guidance of the Lord and will remain there forever.
+Whether this refers to the Temple or simply indicates the place where God dwells, the fundamental meaning is clear: The psalmist has been under the loving guidance of the LORD and will remain there forever.